waponix/pocket/README.md

 {
 }

-Pocket::setRoot('./src'); // assuming that all of your classes are found in src folder within your project directory
+Pocket::setRoot('./src'); // assuming that all of your classes are found inside the src folder within your project directory

 $pocket = Pocket::getInstance();